 - Sautéing the Noodles: Begin by heating a drizzle of oil in a large pot over medium heat.
 Add the vermicelli noodles or fideo, stirring frequently, until they turn a golden brown.
 This should take about 2-3 minutes.
 Once golden, remove the noodles from the pot and set them on a plate.

-- Blending the Broth: Transfer the vegetables and chile to a blender once they are soft.
+- Blending the Broth: Once the vegetables and chile are soft, transfer them to a blender.
 Be careful, as the mixture will be hot.
 Blend until smooth to create a rich, flavorful broth.
-For safety, you might want the mixture to cool slightly before blending.
+For safety, you might want to let the mixture cool slightly before blending.

 - Straining the Broth: Place a medium sieve over the same pot and pour the blended mixture through it.
 This step will ensure a smooth broth by removing any solid bits.